brooklyncentral/clocker/README.md

 ### Create a docker image that is ssh'able
 Now that you have a Docker instance running, we need to create images that contain an ssh server so that brooklyn can reach them.

-As before, we suggest a couple of options:

-#### Using a Dockerfile:

-Create a `Dockerfile` similar to this:

-	FROM ubuntu:12.04

-	RUN apt-get update
-	RUN apt-get install -y openssh-server

-	RUN mkdir /var/run/sshd
-	RUN /usr/sbin/sshd

-	RUN echo 'root:password' | chpasswd

-	EXPOSE 22
-	CMD ["/usr/sbin/sshd", "-D"]

-and from the folder containing the `Dockerfile` run:

-    docker build -t <yourName>/ubuntu .

-See the [Dockerfile](http://docs.docker.io/en/latest/reference/builder/) for more background.

-#### Manually creating an image

 The following instructions will help you in running a new container, installing and starting sshd on it, and committing that to create a new image.
 See [running_ssh_service](http://docs.docker.io/en/latest/examples/running_ssh_service/) for more background.